 - Cool Mask: Unlike the other members, D'Lo wore a more firm mask with sunglasses where the eye holes should be.

-- Cross Through: Technically a part of River City Wrestling and The American Pro Wrestling Alliance too, Knux and Doc winning tag team gold in both promotoions, but was never mentioned by TNA on screen.
-Visiting other chapters for recruitment was mentioned but and Ring Warriors but no angles came of it outside of TNA itself.
+- Cross Through: Technically a part of River City Wrestling and The American Pro Wrestling Alliance too, Knux and Doc winning tag team gold in both promotions, but was never mentioned by TNA on screen.
+Visiting other chapters for recruitment was mentioned but and Wes Brisco's membership was mentioned in Ring Warriors but no angles came of it outside of TNA itself.

 - Dead Man's Hand: Ironically, the cards are associated with a hero to many in the Northern and Western USA, Wild Bill Hickok, and even named such after he was shot while holding that hand.